TADangChauKhue/Job_Search_Automation_Make/README.md

 # Job_Search_Automation_Make

 Automate job listing analysis and tracking with OpenAI and Airtable using Make (formerly Integromat).
-This project helps job seekers save time by summarizing and organizing job opportunities automatically.
+This project helps job seekers save time by summarizing and organizing job opportunities automatically using match assessment scores.

 ## Introduction